qoelet/g.raphael/docs/bar.markdown

 Defaults to false.
 Use this to stack your bars instead of displaying them side by side.

+**gutter**

+Values given as a string, denoting %.
+E.g. "40%"

+Defaults to "20%".
+For horizontal barcharts, this is calculated as,

+    bargutter = Math.floor(barheight * gutter / 100)

+e.g. if my height was 220, and I had 4 bars, then my barheight is calculated as,

+    Math.floor(height / (len * (100 + gutter) + gutter) * 100); // where len is 4 and height is 220, and if not specified, gutter is 20

+then according to the above, my bargutter = 8px.

 ## Methods ##

 **1. .hover(fin, fout)** - fin/fout: **callbacks to trigger when mouse hovers in and out respectively over the bars.**